-- A test result that says not-detected or "negative" does not prove the person is not infectious. - 2.
-A test result that says a virus is detected does not prove the person is still infectious.
+- A test result that says not-detected or "negative" does not prove the person is not infectious to others - 2.
+A test result that says a virus is detected does not prove the person is still infectious to others

-Over the course of the pandemic there has been significant learning about the role of testing for COVID-19 and its role in determining levels of asymptomatic infection and tracking spread of infection especially in congregated settings.
+Over the course of the COVID-19 pandemic, there has been significant learning about the role of testing for COVID-19 and its role in determining levels of asymptomatic infection and tracking spread of infection, especially in congregated settings, such as RCF.

-Experience to date indicates that a test may fail to detect the virus a significant proportion of people who have COVID-19 infection.
+Experience to date indicates that a test may fail to detect the virus in a significant proportion of people who have COVID-19 infection.
 A single test may be reported as not-detected or "negative" in a substantial proportion of people with infection.
 The test is more likely to miss infection in people with pre-symptomatic or asymptomatic infection.
-Therefore, a not-detected or "negative" test makes COVID-19 infection less likely but it does not prove the person is not infected.
+Therefore, a not-detected or "negative" test makes COVID-19 infection less likely, but it does not prove the person is not infected.

-Equally in patients who have been infected and infectious with COVID 19, a continued positive test result does not mean they are still infectious for others.
-Some people have a positive test for weeks but evidence shows they do not spread infection after they have fully recovered.
-People with COVID-19 infection who are 14 days after onset of infection and have not had a temperature for the last 5 days are no longer infectious.
-Retesting for COVID-19 in these people has no value in these people except in very exceptional circumstances.
+Equally, for those who have been infected and infectious with COVID 19, a continued positive test result does not mean they are still infectious to others.
+Some people have a positive test for weeks after onset of symptoms, but latest evidence shows they do not spread infection after they have fully recovered.
+People with COVID-19 infection who are 14 days after onset of infection and have not had a fever for the last five of the 14 days are no longer infectious.
+Retesting for COVID-19 beyond 14 days has no value, other than in very exceptional circumstances.